Select units of measurement for the temperature and rainfall tables (metric or imperial).

 In June, temperatures are a bit lower, and this could be a disadvantage for the coldest areas, but in return, it's possible to see the midnight sun in a wider area; moreover, rain and snow are a bit rarer.

 July is the mildest month, but rainfall starts to become a bit more frequent, at least on the south-west coast, and even more so in August.
-In the regions having an arctic climate, and in particular, along the northern coast, where what matters most is the temperature, you may prefer July and August, and especially July because it's the least cold.
+In the colder areas, where what matters most is the temperature, you may prefer July and August, and especially July because it's the least cold.

 If you plan to visit